-For those fortunate enough to be in the stages of preparing their business to reopen, it’s vital you’re able to offer the support your employees need for their return to work and in that comes the task of rebuilding a healthy, happy workforce.
+For those preparing to reopen their business, it’s vital you’re able to offer the support your employees need for their return to work.
+Part of that will include the task of rebuilding a healthy, happy workforce.

 If in the past you’ve carried out exit interviews, you can use the insight you’ve gained to put together a plan to help your workforce rebuild itself.
 The information gathered by ex-employees will help identify employee needs and allow you to put measures in place to support your staff after their time of either working from home or being off work completely.